baamtu/nativescript-couchbaselite-xl/README.md

 # Installation
-To install the plugin you can do the following steps:
+To install the plugin play the following command from your nativescript project's root directory
-  * Go to the root directory of your nativescript project and type the following command
      ```
 	tns plugin add nativescript-cblite-xl
      ```